 Some compare it to Venezuela before the country collapsed into social and economic disrepair, while for others, its forest-cloaked interior feels like the remotest parts of Brazil.

-I’ve spent the past six years exploring South America and for me, Guyana has no comparison.
+I’ve spent the past seven years exploring South America and for me, Guyana has no comparison.
 It’s a place of mystery and intrigue; a nation where access to some of the continent’s most magnificent wildlife awaits at each and every remote jungle lodge.

 And honestly, if I had to decide on a destination for a post-quarantine trip, Guyana would win hands down.